MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Introduction

-To identify and mitigate human-generated cyber risk, it is essential to develop a systematic process for identifying human-related aspects (e.g., cognitive, emotional) that underpin security breaches.
-The latter have been studied in the context of cognitive biases and emotional responses in cybersecurity \cite{fagan2017investigation}, as well as behavioral patterns and organizational situations that make such lapses more likely \cite{alqarni2016toward, whitty2015individual, marin2023influence, renaud2021shame}.
-Other studies have attempted to classify human factors through frameworks such as the NIST Cybersecurity Framework \cite{shen2014nist}, analyses of insider threat and time-pressure variables, and models that synthesize these constructs \cite{uebelacker2014social, shen2014nist}.
+To identify and mitigate human-generated cyber risk, it is essential to develop a systematic process to identify human-related aspects that underpin security breaches.
+The latter have been studied in the context of cognitive biases and affective responses in cybersecurity~\cite{fagan2017investigation}, as well as behavioral patterns and organizational situations that make such lapses more likely~\cite{alqarni2016toward, whitty2015individual, marin2023influence, renaud2021shame}.
+Other studies have attempted to classify human factors through frameworks such as the NIST Cybersecurity Framework~\cite{shen2014nist}, analyses of insider threat and time-pressure variables, and models that synthesize these constructs~\cite{uebelacker2014social, shen2014nist}.
 These frameworks may be valuable, but they are narrow or excessively constraining, partitioning cognition, emotion, behavior, and social influences against each other instead of capturing the dynamic relationships that occur in real-world environments.
 In turn, these models provide an incomplete picture of the potential weaknesses and are insufficient for developing an overall plan to address human-based risks.

 A further obstacle to effective mitigation is the lack of standardized methodologies for measuring and integrating human factors across various cyberthreats.
-The variability of modern attacks requires a unified paradigm that can categorize human weaknesses comprehensively and methodically.
+The variability of modern attacks and the increasing complexity of digital ecosystems require a unified paradigm that can categorize human weaknesses comprehensively and methodically.
 This kind of framework would serve as a platform for developing specific interventions and policies to minimize human-related cyber risks.
-The increasing complexity of digital ecosystems increases the pressing nature of this problem.